Mickey Lolich: Mets and Padres

-Lolich was traded with Billy Baldwin to the New York Mets for Rusty Staub and Bill Laxton on December 12, 1975.
-As a major leaguer for at least ten years with the last five on the same ballclub, he had initially exercised his right to veto, which he eventually lifted after his attorney and Mets administrators M. Donald Grant, Joe McDonald and Bob Scheffing convinced him that the transaction was financially beneficial and would not negatively affect his family.
+Lolich was traded along with Billy Baldwin to the New York Mets for Rusty Staub and Bill Laxton on December 12, 1975.
+As a major leaguer for at least ten years with the last five on the same ballclub, he had initially exercised his right to veto, which he eventually lifted after his attorney and Mets administrators M. Donald Grant, Joe McDonald, and Bob Scheffing convinced him that the transaction was financially beneficial and would not negatively affect his family.

-Lolich posted an 8–13 record with a respectable 3.22 ERA for the Mets in 1976; however, he had disagreements with the Mets pitching coach as well as the Mets trainer and retired after the season.
+Much like 1975 in Detroit, Lolich received poor run support with the Mets, posting an 8–13 record despite a solid 3.22 ERA for the 1976 season; however, he had disagreements with the Mets pitching coach as well as the Mets trainer and retired after the season.
 He opened a doughnut shop in suburban Detroit and sat out the 1977 season.
 He returned to baseball in 1978, signing with the San Diego Padres as a free agent.

 He played mostly as a relief pitcher for the Padres in 1978, going 2–1 with a 1.56 ERA in 20 games.
 The following season, Lolich added a knuckleball to his pitching.
 Lolich had an inconsistent season in 1979 and decided to retire.
 He pitched in his final major league game on September 23, 1979, at the age of 39.

 Career statistics

 In a 16-year major league career, Lolich played in 586 games, accumulating a 217–191 win–loss record along with a 3.44 earned run average.
 He struck out 200 or more batters in a season seven times in his career.
 His 2,832 career strikeouts were the most by a left-handed pitcher in Major League history until he was surpassed by Steve Carlton in 1981, and the most in the American League by a left-handed pitcher until being surpassed by CC Sabathia in 2017.
 Lolich threw 41 shutouts and 195 complete games during his career, completing nearly 40 percent of his starts.
-He holds Detroit Tigers team records in single-season strikeouts (308), career strikeouts (2,679), shutouts (39), games started (459) and home runs allowed (329).
+He holds Detroit Tigers team records in single-season strikeouts (308), career strikeouts (2,679), shutouts (39), games started (459), and home runs allowed (329).
+He had a career postseason ERA of 1.57 in five starts.

 In 1,017 plate appearances, he had 105 walks and 90 hits.
 He has the most career plate appearances of anyone with more walks than hits.